n10ty/gop/README.md

-# Gop - time-based one-time password agent
+# Gop - one-time password agent
 Agent can generate only 6 digit time-based passwords.
 See [TOTP](https://en.wikipedia.org/wiki/Time-based_one-time_password) to read more about algorithm.